3 Best Ways to Swap Panes in Tmux

 2. Keyboard Shortcuts

-Tmux offers convenient keyboard shortcuts for effortless pane swapping.
+Tmux offers convenient keyboard shortcuts for effortless tmux switch between panes.
 This method is perfect for quick and intuitive pane swapping.
 Follow these simple steps:

 1. Press the prefix key combination, typically Ctrl+b, to enter the Tmux command mode.